 If you have kids who enjoy playgrounds, there are two near the entrance.
 One is more traditional with swings and slides.
 The other is a tiny, but fun rock climbing wall.
 Neither of the play areas are adequately shaded.
-No matter which trails you take, make it a point to checkout the observation tower at least once.
+No matter which trails you take, make a point to checkout the observation tower at least once.
 The view is unlike any other in San Antonio.

 Have you been looking for more things to do in San Antonio with your dog?
 Checkout Eisenhower Park, cross this one off your list and let us know what trails you used, and what you saw.
-Enjoy the views and the elements of nature!
-Your dog(s) sure will.
-If you prefer more vide open views of nature, checkout Stone Oak Park to the east.
+Enjoy the views and elements of nature!
+Your dog sure will.
+If you prefer more wide open views of nature, checkout Stone Oak Park to the east.

 There are many parks to go hiking in San Antonio with your dog, but they are a drive from this park.

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.

 We have mastered hiking in Texas Hill Country.
 Though we emerge from the woods unharmed, we are not responsible for you or your pets.
 You are solely responsible for trying exercises, or places discussed on this site.

 Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.